Uncharted: The Lost Legacy

-Uncharted: The Lost Legacy is a 2017 action-adventure game developed by Naughty Dog and published by Sony Interactive Entertainment, serving as a standalone expansion to Uncharted 4: A Thief's End.
+Uncharted: The Lost Legacy is a 2017 action-adventure game developed by Naughty Dog and published by Sony Interactive Entertainment, serving as a standalone expansion to the 2016 game Uncharted 4: A Thief's End.
 Players control Chloe Frazer, who seeks the Tusk of Ganesh in the Western Ghats mountain ranges of India, with the help of ex-mercenary Nadine Ross, and prevent a ruthless warlord and his army of insurgents from igniting a civil war in the country.
 It is the first Uncharted game not to feature series protagonist Nathan Drake.
 Like other Uncharted games, The Lost Legacy is played from a third-person perspective; players use firearms and can use melee combat and stealth to defend against enemies.
 Players solve puzzles, incorporating several platformer elements to advance the narrative, and navigate the game world on foot or by vehicle.

 Development of The Lost Legacy began soon after the release of A Thief's End in May 2016.
 It builds upon gameplay elements established in previous Uncharted titles with its more open-ended gameplay.
 Chloe, a supporting character who appeared in previous Uncharted games as a friend, love interest, and associate to Nathan Drake, is the focus of the game, with the story, design, and gameplay elements reflecting her character.
-Claudia Black, Laura Bailey and Troy Baker reprised their roles as Chloe, Nadine and Sam respectively, through voice and motion capture, and assisted writer Josh Scherr and creative director Shaun Escayg with the development of the characters and story.
+Claudia Black, Laura Bailey and Troy Baker reprised their roles as Chloe, Nadine and Samuel Drake respectively, through voice and motion capture, and assisted writer Josh Scherr and creative director Shaun Escayg with the development of the characters and story.

-The Lost Legacy was released for PlayStation 4 in August 2017; a remastered version was released for PlayStation 5 in January 2022, and for Windows in October 2022.
+The Lost Legacy was released for PlayStation 4 in August 2017; a remastered version was released for PlayStation 5 and Windows as part of the Legacy of Thieves Collection in 2022.
 The game received generally favorable reviews.